 My problems with the film begin even before getting into the film.
 I chose not to see the trailer, because, you know how much they give away.
-I knew it was written the academy-award winning writer and it had a fantastic star cast, plus it is based on a true story, or shall we call it, real scandal?
+I knew it was written by academy-award winning writer Charles Randolph, had a star cast boasting of talent at its desposition, and best of all, it is based on a true story, or shall we call it, real scandal?
 And this is what the synopsis of the film says- BOMBSHELL is a revealing look inside the most powerful and controversial media empire of all time; Fox News, and the explosive story of the women who brought down the infamous man who created it.

 Have a look at the video, it kind of serves as a base for what’s going to come up.